KOL 3 - Trosley Country Park

 Blue - As technically hard as we can make it, for experienced orienteers.
 Approx distance 5.5 to 6.5 km.

 Score - No set distance, but a 60 minute time limit.
-Find as many of the 20 controls as possible in one hour.
+Find as many of the 21 controls as possible in one hour.
+7 easy controls, 7 medium, and 7 hard.
+10 points per control.
+A penalty of 5 points per minute or part minute over the time limit will be applied.
 Good for adult beginners, those progressing from orange to green, and those that want to be back in a set time.

 Explanation of colour courses